HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 - A running Kubernetes cluster.

 - An accessible OpenSearch cluster.
-Deploy an OpenSearch cluster using the official Helm chart or operator.
+Deploy an OpenSearch cluster using the official [OpenSearch Documentation](https://opensearch.org/docs/latest/){target="_blank"} Helm chart or operator.
 Ensure the cluster is accessible from the Logstash instance.

 ## Installing and configuring Logstash

 1. Install Logstash on a node within the Kubernetes cluster or on a dedicated log processing server.
 Refer to the official documentation [Installing Logstash](https://www.elastic.co/guide/en/logstash/current/getting-started-with-logstash.html){target="_blank"} for more information.

-2. Configure Logstash for Kubernetes Logs.
+2. Configure Logstash for container logs.

     Modify the provided `pipeline.conf` file according to your requirements.
 This configuration file defines the input sources, filters, and output destinations for Logstash.
 Refer to the following sample of a `pipeline.conf` file.